MohamedBechirMejri/nyutab/README.md

 ![Screenshot](/.github/Assets/screenshot-2v0.8.png)

+## Demo

+You can test the extension without installing it [here](https://nyutab.vercel.app/) but be careful that it will load slowly depending on your internet speed.

 ## About

 I've used many new tab extensions, but none of them worked for me.
 So I decided to take the best features out of each one and put them here.